Death Whisperer

 Death Whisperer (also known locally as Tee Yod; ธี่หยด) is a 2023 Thai supernatural horror film directed by Taweewat Wantha, starring Nadech Kugimiya, Rattanawadee Wongthong, Denise Jelilcha Kapaun, Karj-bundit Jaidee, Peerakit Patcharabunyakiat, Arisara Wongchalee and Paramet Noi-um.
 Produced by Major Join Film and BEC World, a joint venture of BEC World (Channel 3) and Major Join Film.
+This film is the first Thai film to be shot entirely for IMAX screening.
+It is based on a story set in 1972 about a young girl in a remote village in Dan Makham Tia District, Kanchanaburi Province.

 Plot

 The movie is set in 1972 in a remote farming village in Dan Makham Tia district Kanchanaburi province in western Thailand, centering on a family of eight — the parents, their three sons Yak, Yos, and Yod, and their three daughters Yad, Yam, and Yee.
 Nart, a girl from their village, dies in a horrific manner after being ill for a long time.

 One day on their way home after school, the three girls see the ghost of a woman dressed in black appearing under a tree.
 Yam soon falls sick after seeing a strange old woman during a family outing to an amusement park.
 Around this time, Yak returns from military service after sensing that something is amiss at home.
 Yam's condition worsens and she starts behaving strangely sometimes as if she were a different person.
 One night, the other children see Yam go into a trance and leave the house.
 When they try to follow her, they hear an eerie whispering which causes them to feel drowsy.
 Yak puts his hand on a flame and Yad bites herself to force themselves to remain conscious while they wake the others and manage to bring Yam back.
 One day, Chauy, the strange old woman Yam saw earlier, breaks into their house and attacks Yam, managing to remove one of Yam's teeth before their mother chases her away.